-All warrants covered by this prospectus became exercisable on January 30, 2009.
-The \$3 Warrants and the \$4 Warrants remain exercisable through and including the 18-month anniversary date of the closing of the offering on January 30, 2009.
+All warrants covered by this prospectus became exercisable on January 30, 2009, the closing date of the offering.
+The \$3 Warrants and the \$4 Warrants remain exercisable through and including the 18-month anniversary date of the closing of the offering.
 The \$3 Warrants and the \$4 Warrants include a call feature that gives us the right to require the holder of the warrant to exercise the warrant if our average closing stock price over five consecutive trading days is equal to or exceeds two times the applicable warrant's purchase price, failing which the warrants will terminate if not previously exercised by the holders of such warrants.
 On February 24, 2010, we exercised in full our rights to call the \$2 Warrants.
-The \$2 Warrants expired in their entirety unless earlier exercised on Ma rch 11, 2010.
+The \$2 Warrants expired in their entirety unless earlier exercised on March 11, 2010.